Chrudim: History

-The oldest archeological findings which provide first signs of the settlement in this area date back to the 5th millennium BC.
+The oldest archaeological findings which provide first signs of the settlement in this area date back to the 5th millennium BC.
 Various cultures succeeded one on another in the territory of today's town of Chrudim and its vicinity.
 Since the 7th–8th century, the area is inhabited by Slavs.

 The first written mention of Chrudim is from 1055, when Duke Bretislav I died here according to Chronica Boemorum.
 The royal town of Chrudim was founded in 1276 by King Ottokar II for its location on a route from Prague to Moravia.
-From 1307, it became a dowry town, administered by Bohemian Queens.
+From 1307, it became a dowry town, administered by Bohemian queens.

 At the beginning of the Hussite Wars, Chrudim sided with the anti-Catholic side and the German-speaking population left the town.
-Since then, Chrudim has been an almost exclusively Czech territory by nationality.
+Since then, Chrudim has been an almost exclusively Czech territory by ethnicity.
 The town was in opposition to the ruling Habsburgs during the failed Estates Revolt in 1547 and Bohemian Revolt in 1618–1620, which always had serious consequences for it.
-Chrudim was also severely affected by the Thirty Years' War, during which the evangelical population left as a result of re-Catholicization.
+Chrudim was also severely affected by the Thirty Years' War, during which the evangelical population left as a result of re-Catholicisation.

 During the 18th and 19th centuries, Chrudim lost partly lost its economical and administrative importance, but it has become important educational and cultural centre, which led to its gain of the nickname "Athens of Eastern Bohemia".
 In 1871, the railway was built and the town regained economic significance.

 Until 1918, the town was part of Austria-Hungary, head of the Chrudim District, one of the 94 Bezirkshauptmannschaften in Bohemia.